 \section{Abstract}

-We consider optimal control of decentralized LQG problems for plants controlled by two players having asymmetric information sharing patterns between them.
-In one scenario, players are assumed to have a bidirectional error-free, unlimited rate communication channel with no delay in one direction and a unit delay in the other.
-In another scenario, the communication channel is assumed to be unidirectional with a unit delay.
-Delayed information sharing patterns in general do not admit linear optimal control laws and are thus difficult to control optimally.
-However, in these scenarios, we show that the problem has a partially nested information structure, and thus linear optimal control laws exist.
-Summary statistics to characterize these laws are developed and deterministic convex optimization problems are formulated whose solutions yield the optimal control laws.
-The state feedback case is solved for both scenarios and extended to output and partial output feedback in case of bidirectional and unidirectional channels respectively.
+We consider optimal control of decentralized LQG problems for plants having nested subsystems controlled by two players with asymmetric information sharing patterns between them.
+In the main scenario, the players are assumed to have a unidirectional error-free, unlimited-rate communication channel with a unit delay in one direction and no communication in the other.
+A second model, presented for completeness, considers a channel with no delay in one direction and a unit delay in the other.
+Delayed information sharing patterns do not, in general, admit linear optimal control laws and are thus difficult to control optimally.
+However, in these scenarios, we show that the problems have a partially nested information structure, and thus linear optimal control laws exist.
+Summary statistics are identified and analytical solutions to the optimal control laws are derived.
+State and output feedback cases are solved for both scenarios.